ooni/2023-05-richer-input/DESIGN.md

 any case, eventually, OONI Run v2 information will translate into instructions related to (a) drawing the UI; (b) running nettests; and (c) saving measurements.

-## Forward compatibility: instructions and nettests

-The definition of unknown instructions encompasses both unknown instructions names and unknown versions.
-The same applies to nettests and mini nettests.
-At any given time, an interpreter must only implement a single version of the instructions and a single version of the nettests and the mini nettests.
-All other versions (future and past) are unknown.

-The interpreter will ignore unknown instructions, nettests, and mini nettests and only execute the ones it knows.